mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/installing/production/advanced-configuration/configuration-reference/index.md

 ### ca_certificate_path   [enterprise type="inline" size="small" /]

 Use this to set up a custom CA certificate.
-See [using a Custom CA Certificate](/mesosphere/dcos/1.14/security/ent/tls-ssl/ca-custom#configuration-parameter-reference) page for a detailed configuration parameter reference.
+See [using a Custom CA Certificate](/mesosphere/dcos/1.14/security/ent/tls-ssl/ca-custom#configuration-parameter-reference) documentation for a detailed configuration parameter reference.

 ### ca_certificate_key_path  [enterprise type="inline" size="small" /]

 Use this to set up a custom CA certificate.
-See [using a Custom CA Certificate](/mesosphere/dcos/1.14/security/ent/tls-ssl/ca-custom#configuration-parameter-reference) page for a detailed configuration parameter reference.
+See [using a Custom CA Certificate](/mesosphere/dcos/1.14/security/ent/tls-ssl/ca-custom#configuration-parameter-reference) documentation for a detailed configuration parameter reference.

 ### ca_certificate_chain_path  [enterprise type="inline" size="small" /]

 Use this to set up a custom CA certificate.
-See [using a Custom CA Certificate](/mesosphere/dcos/1.14/security/ent/tls-ssl/ca-custom#configuration-parameter-reference) page for a detailed configuration parameter reference.
+See [using a Custom CA Certificate](/mesosphere/dcos/1.14/security/ent/tls-ssl/ca-custom#configuration-parameter-reference) documentation for a detailed configuration parameter reference.

 ### exhibitor_tls_required [enterprise type="inline" size="small" /]
 When `true`, failures during Exhibitor TLS bootstrap will prevent DC/OS from starting.
 By default, failures are logged and Exhibitor will fallback to insecure mode.